whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/18-selected-super-useful-linux-one-liners914-revision-v1-18-selected-super-useful-linux-one-liners.md

 ```

-## 15. Remove all but one specific file
+## 15. Remove All but One Specific File

 This command is similar to the previous one, but we will indicate only one file in this case.